 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 If you have already studied at university level, you may be able to count it towards your Open University qualification – which could save you time and money by reducing the number of modules you need to study.
 At the OU we call this credit transfer.

 It’s not just university study that can be considered, you can also transfer study from a wide range of professional or vocational qualifications such as HNCs and HNDs.

 You should apply for credit transfer before you register, at least 4 weeks before the registration closing date.
 We will need to know what you studied, where and when and you will need to provide evidence of your previous study.

 For more details of when you will need to apply by and to download an application form, visit our Credit Transfer website.

-On completion of this undergraduate course, we'll award you the Diploma of Higher Education in Criminology and Psychology.
+On successfully completing this course, we’ll award you our Diploma of Higher Education in Criminology and Psychology.